 NASA's Dawn spacecraft has beamed home the best-ever photo of the mysterious bright spots that speckle the surface of the dwarf planet Ceres.

-"At least eight spots can be seen next to the largest bright area, which scientists think is approximately 6 miles (9 km) wide," NASA officials wrote in a statement today (June 22).
-"A highly reflective material is responsible for these spots — ice and salt are leading possibilities, but scientists are considering other options, too." [ More Photos of the Dwarf Planet Ceres ]
+"At least eight spots can be seen next to the largest bright area, which scientists think is approximately 6 miles (9 kilometers) wide," NASA officials wrote in a statement on Monday.
+"A highly reflective material is responsible for these spots — ice and salt are leading possibilities, but scientists are considering other options, too."
+[More Photos of the Dwarf Planet Ceres]

-Dawn captured the photo on June 9 from a distance of 2,700 miles (4,400 km) — the altitude of its second mapping orbit of Ceres.
-Additional newly released photos taken from this orbit show other intriguing features, including a steep-sided mountain that rises about 3 miles (5 km) into space from the dwarf planet's heavily cratered surface, NASA officials said.
+Dawn captured the photo on June 9 from a distance of 2,700 miles (4,400 kilometers) — the altitude of its second mapping orbit of Ceres.
+Additional newly released photos taken from this orbit show other intriguing features, including a steep-sided mountain that rises about 3 miles (5 kilometers) from the dwarf planet's heavily cratered surface and has been nicknamed the "pyramid."

-The $473 million Dawn mission launched in September 2007 to investigate Ceres and Vesta — at 590 miles (950 km) and 330 miles (530 km) wide, respectively, the two largest objects in the main asteroid belt between Mars and Jupiter.
+The $473 million Dawn mission was launched in 2007 to investigate Ceres and Vesta.
+At 590 miles (950 kilometers) and 330 miles (530 kilometers) wide, respectively, they're the two largest objects in the main asteroid belt between Mars and Jupiter.

 Dawn orbited Vesta from July 2011 through September 2012.
-The probe arrived at Ceres this past March, in the process becoming the first spacecraft ever to orbit a dwarf planet, as well as the first to circle two objects beyond the Earth-moon system.
+The probe arrived at Ceres this past March, in the process becoming the first spacecraft ever to orbit a dwarf planet, On June 30, Dawn will start spiraling down to ever-closer orbits.